 Note the wording.
-A married woman is made the same as a child here, without the autonomy to choose to serve until AFTER her husband has agreed to support her.
+A married woman is made the same as a child here, without the autonomy to choose to serve until AFTER her husband has agreed to support her — in essence, a husband pre-accepts a call before it’s even offered to the wife.
 The premise is silly on it’s face.
 Women do not become the property of men once married, nor should a man be put in a position to put the brakes on a calling before it’s even been offered to the woman.
 It puts the man in a difficult position — he can easily say he won’t support a woman in a position if he knows she won’t like it.
 He needn’t feel any guilt about turning the position down, after all, because it’s not being offered to him.
 He can claim he’s doing the wife a favor by saving her from a calling she may not prefer.
 In fact, if the man were strenuous enough with his objections, the wife may never be offered any call, regardless of her willingness or desire to serve.

 When husbands are put in the position of gatekeepers to their wives service, it subordinates women.
 Please don’t.